Cyberpunk 2077: Which Edition to Buy?

 The company didn’t provide a release date or a list of changes, but you can expect a variety of graphical upgrades and performance improvements.

-No word yet if the same will apply to the PS4 and the upcoming PS5.
+No word yet if the same will apply to Sony’s PS4 and the upcoming PS5.

 Pre-Order for These Bonuses